helgoboss/helgobox/doc/user-guide.md

 and let the modifier on/off state change over time, using REAPER's automation envelopes.

 ##### When program selected

+*Hint:* This is the correct activation mode if you want control surface "bank-style" mapping.
+An in-depth tutorial how to implement this can be found in the "Tutorials" section, tutorial number 1.

 You can tell ReaLearn to only activate your mapping if a certain parameter has a particular value.
 The certain parameter is called "Bank" and the particular value is called "Program".
 Why?
 Let's